tan-vu-d/tan-vu-d.github.io/home.md

 ---
 layout: page
-title: About
+title: home
 permalink: /home/
 ---
-hello
-welcome to the doorstep
+home is where the wardrobe is.